cockpit-project/cockpit/doc/protocol.md

    into these units, the channel is closed.
 The format of the string is the same as the one used by "pminfo -d".

+ * "rate" (boolean, optional): Whether to convert the metrics to a rate by dividing it by the time difference (in seconds) between samples.
+When the metric has "counter" semantics, the conversion also includes taking the difference of the values.

 The metric information objects in the 'meta' messages for PCP sources also contain these fields: